EEL POND PRESERVE

 Photo Credit: James Katt Photography

-Eel Pond Preserve is located on the north side of Route 341 and was donated by the McMurtrey family in 1996.
-Because of its location along the main East/West route between New York State and most of Litchfield County, Eel Pond is one of our most picturesque and visible holdings and, as such, a prime example of the benefits of preservation.
+WLT’s Eel Pond Preserve, located on the north side of Route 341, on the outskirts of town, towards Kent, is one of the most picturesque and visible holdings of the Warren Land Trust.
+Situated along the main East/West route between New York State, and most of Litchfield County, it is a prime example of the benefits of preservation.
+The property was donated in 1996 by the McMurtrey family.

 Guest UserPRESERVES